What is Lightning? How does it affect a struck object?

 For new installations or installations where there are long cable runs between buildings, fibre optics can be considered.
 As the optical fibre cable sends signals by modulating light rather than electrical current, the cable is unaffected by lightning.

-Even if fibre optics is used, it is still necessary to protect power lines.
+Even if fibre optics are used, it is still necessary to protect power lines.

 Whilst it is not always possible to ensure adequate protection of structures and correct bonding to an earthing system, as this takes place during the construction period, damage from all but the most intense lightning strikes can be eliminated by the adequate protection of power, signal and data cabling.
 It is therefore within your power to prevent the stress and sleepless nights when trying to return to normality after a lightning strike takes out your computer systems, telephone system, burglar alarm, access control system, fire detection system and facsimile machine.